 This is why it is better to pick the perfect pineapple rather than simply trying to ripen it once it has already been purchased.
 This became important to us for our pineapple salsa.

-When buying from the market, look for pineapples with a fresh and plump look.
+When buying from the grocery store, look for pineapples with a fresh and plump look.
 Go for the ones with green and fresh leaves on their crowns.
+(We provide a step-by-step guide below.)

 Contrary to popular belief, you should go for those with firm bodies and not for those that are soft.